capport-wg/api/draft-ietf-capport-api.md

 # Introduction

 This document describes a HyperText Transfer Protocol (HTTP) Application Program Interface (API) that allows clients to interact with a Captive Portal system.
-The API defined in this document has been designed to meet the requirements in the Captive Portal Architecture [I-D.ietf-capport-architecture].
+The API defined in this document has been designed to meet the requirements in the Captive Portal Architecture {{?I-D.ietf-capport-architecture}}.
 Specifically, the API provides:

 - The state of captivity (whether or not the client has access to the Internet)
 - A URI that a client browser can present to a user to get out of captivity